shashank136/Secure-and-random-Password-Generator/README.md

 Works through browser plug-ins

+## Features:

+1) Feature to generate secure-random password in various formats.
+2) Ability to save the password securly and provide them during sing-in or log-in.
+3) Generate password of your required length with and without special characters of your wish.
+4) works through browser extension.

-# Adding Support for plug-in in firefox browser
+## Adding Support for plug-in in firefox browser

-# steps:
+### steps:

 1) Add a manifest.json file in the root directory of project
 2) Inside manifest.json add the following code